smagt/smagt.github.io/index.md

 This is a simple test at [[test]]

-This is a real input, about how I use Obsidian: [[organising my activities]]
+This is a real input, about how I use Obsidian: [[2024-05-24-organising-my-activities]]